uga-libraries/bags/README.md

 This script validates all bags in a specified directory and prints the results to the terminal.
 Use this instead of bagit.py's validation because bagit.py prints a lot of extra text during validation.

+Argument bag_directory (required): path to the directory that contains the bag.
+Bag folder names should end with "_bag".

 For each file in the directory:
 1. Confirms it is a bag, based on naming convention of ending with "_bag".